Irish Freedom Party: Public demonstrations

 The Irish Freedom Party has organised and participated in a number of public demonstrations since its formation.
 Supporters of the group were reported to have used 4chan to organise a rally in protest of Ireland's acceptance of the UN Migration Pact, outside Leinster House in December 2018.
 The rally was noted for drawing a counter-demonstration organised by People Before Profit, and attended by its party leader Richard Boyd Barrett.
-Garda estimated attendance at 250.
+Gardaí estimated attendance at 250.

-In October 2019, it was reported that leaders of the IFP, along with other groups were assisting in the organisation of protests in Oughterard Galway against the founding a Direct Provision centre.
+In October 2019, it was reported that leaders of the IFP, along with other groups were assisting in the organisation of protests in Oughterard Galway against the founding a direct provision centre.
 Up to 2,000 were estimated to have marched in the protest.
 A similar smaller protest in Monaghan Ireland was said to have been "endorsed by Irish Freedom Party Leaders".

-In late 2019, the Irish Freedom Party, along with Renua Ireland and Yellow Vest Ireland organised two "free speech rallies", again outside Leinster House, in protest of proposed legislation by then Justice Minister Charlie Flanagan to update laws regarding hate speech.
+In late 2019, the Irish Freedom Party, along with Renua and Yellow Vest Ireland organised two "free speech rallies", again outside Leinster House, in protest of proposed legislation by then Justice Minister Charles Flanagan to update laws regarding hate speech.
 The former taking place in November, included speakers such as Ben Gilroy, columnist Ian O'Doherty and Dolores Cahill.
 The latter of the two rallies in December saw a sizeable counter demonstration from a collection of trade unions, faith groups and anti-racism organisations.
 Several hundred were estimated to have attended both the rally and counterdemonstration, with three arrests being made following scuffles between the two sides.

 In February 2020, members of Irish Freedom Party attended another "free speech" rally.
 This rally drew an estimated crowd size of 100 before being broken up by Gardaí due to violent clashes with counter-protestors, resulting in three more arrests.
-Party president Hermann Kelly claimed none of the members of the “free speech” protest were involved in violence.
+Party president Hermann Kelly claimed none of the members of the "free speech" protest were involved in violence.